dhirsch1138/Shrimpy_BenEater_6502/README.md

   * LCD potentiometer was replaced by 3.9K resistor
   * Clock module potentiometer was replaced by a 120k resistor (is that right?
 I should double check)
 * 28 pin ZIF socket for the EEPROM. [https://www.pcbway.com/project/shareproject/Breadboard_to_28p_wide_ZIF_adapter_fc6528ee.html]
-* Replaced the 74LS00 address decoder with a 74HC00, it can be quicker and it uses much less power.
+* Replaced the 74LS00 address decoder PLD (ATF22V10C-7PX)
 ## Software
 Project was initially based on Ben Eater's keyboard.s [https://eater.net/downloads/keyboard.s]
 * Modularized development (no monolithic code, I tried to break the project into distinct files that could be re-used in future efforts)